This is quite an old story… nevertheless, worth writing about…

 PLEASE SAVE THE WESTERN GHATS..!!!

 It was a visit due for a couple of years now..
-After repeated invites from Subbanna uncle, the long pending plan finally materialized.
-Mom woke up early in the morning and prepared some food enough for the 2 families and around 12 noon, we headed straight to Haniyur- a small village 10kms away from Rajanukunte on Doddaballapur road.
+After repeated invitation from Subbanna uncle, the long pending plan had finally materialized.
+Mom woke up early that morning and prepared sufficient food for the two families.
+The idea was that the two families- Subbanna uncle’s and our’s, ate lunch together.
+Around noon, we headed straight to Haniyur- a small village 10kms away from Rajanukunte on Doddaballapur road.
+That’s where the Subbanna family lives, a little away from their farm.

-As we entered the village, we were welcomed by fragile houses with mud smeared walls, dry- unpaved roads which have never seen Asphalt, dusty animals, open drainage running up to their brim infront of the houses on both sides of the road.
-Finally we reached Subbanna uncle’s house where the neighbors informed us that the family was off to their farm.
-So, we decided to meet them there rather than troubling them in the hot sun.
+As we entered the village, we were welcomed by fragile houses with mud smeared walls, dry- unpaved roads which had never seen Asphalt, dusty animals, open drainage running up to their brim infront of the houses on both sides of the road.
+Finally, when we arrived at his house, the door was locked and the neighbors informed us that the family was off to their farm.
+So, we decided to meet them in their farm itself rather than troubling them to walk back home in the hot sun.

 A warm welcome laid by the Asters’ garden

-Uncle was busy with the labourers in his Asters garden while aunty was in the grape vineyard.
-The youngest member of the family: Uncle’s grandson- Munish was busy too.. playing with the pipes which were laid for drip irrigation.
-They were excited on seeing us in his farm and some welcome drink- Tender coconut water was sanctioned immediately.
+Uncle was busy with the labourers in his Asters’ garden, while aunty was in the grape vineyard.
+The youngest member of the family: Uncle’s grandson- Munish was busy too.. playing with the water pipes which were laid for drip irrigation.
+The family was excited on seeing us in their farm and some welcome drink (Tender coconut water) was sanctioned immediately.
 We told them that we would be having lunch with them in the farm itself and opened all the packages we had to.
-For salad, we had tender cucumbers from the garden.
+For salad, we had fresh tender cucumbers from the garden.
 Main course was Coorgi food and some nice Haniyur-Ragi-Mudde.
 Yummy lunch ended with fresh chikkus, guavas and plantains- all from his farm.
-No restaurant could make up for the cool, fresh and pleasant ambience under the grape vine though the scorching sun behaved ruthless outside.
+No restaurant could make up for the cool, fresh and pleasant ambience under the grape vinv, though the scorching sun behaved ruthless outside.

 Around 4.p.m, we started from there.
 We decided to visit a temple around 4kms from there before we took the deviation towards the city.
-I’m not a temple kinda person, but for my parents’ sake went to the “Madurai- Shaneeshwara temple”.
-We were done with the darshan in 15mins or so..
+I’m not a temple kinda person, but for my parents’ sake, we went to the “Madurai- Shaneeshwara temple”.
+We were done with the darshan in 15mins or so.. and headed back to the grind.

 It is lunch break.
 My gang headed towards “The Lake”- the usual hang out of the NMIT-ians.
 But, today was an unusual day because we were going to the lake not just to hang out, but to check out the metal birds- that have all landed on the other side of the lake.
 Occasion: AERO INDIA-2009.